 The course targets policy- and decision-makers at different levels of government, development practitioners, NGOs and researchers who work to implement local policies for refugees and migrants.

-The course will include contributions from experts (TBC) with practical and international experience supporting local authorities in their response to large movements of people.
+Previous editions of the course included contributions from experts with practical and international experience supporting local authorities in their response to large movements of people.